bancacy/Bancacy-Desktop-Wallet/README.md

 ## Bancacy Desktop Wallet

 Bancacy is happy to provide a public test version with an easy to use, cross-platform, secure desktop wallet for sending, receiving, investing and storing your BNY/XBNY Tokens.
-This software is provided with no warrenty and should be used for experimental purposes only.
+This software is provided with no warranty and should be used for experimental purposes only.

 ## Features Include